Before you hit record, make sure to follow these interview tips.

 The video interview process doesn't end once you submit your recorded answers; be sure to show your courtesy by sending a thank-you email to the interviewer or employer on the day of submission.
 In the email, you can indicate your interest by asking about the next steps and when you should expect to hear a response.

 It helps to show your interest by keeping a constant stream of communication between yourself and the interviewer.
 You can email them once a week to follow up and reiterate your interest.
 But keep in mind, anything more frequent might make you appear aggressive and desperate!
-Following up is important, but too much of it can easily backfire.
+Following up is important, but not knowing how long to wait after an interview to send a follow up, or checking in too much can easily backfire.

 Make sure to follow these tips before your next pre-recorded video interview and success will soon follow.